jycouet/firstly/README.md

 # Then run => Generate a few files
 pnpm remult-kit

+# Install all the dependencies
+pnpm i

 # Start the dev server
 pnpm dev
 ```

 ## Concepts

-- Store `kitStoreList` to manage list
+- Store `kitStoreList` to manage list of an entity (w/wo pagination)
-- Store `kitStoreItem` to manage item
+- Store `kitStoreItem` to manage item (CRUD)
 - Using `Field` component to display a remult field
 - `KitBaseEnum` to create an enum
 - `KitBaseItemLight` to hold a "magic" object usefull in many situations